Galaxy S10: Samsung’s 2019 Flagship Might Have An Unexpected Victim

 There is no doubt that Samsung is saving something pretty big for the Galaxy S10.
 With competition from rivals such as Apple and Google set to make the smartphone market this 2018 incredibly competitive, after all, Samsung would have to dig deep in order to ensure that its first 2019 device shakes the market.
 Apple’s iPhone series for 2018 seems to be a slight upgrade to the iPhones of 2017, which means that the devices would likely not include as many new features as last year’s iPhone X. Google’s Pixel 3 XL is even worse.

-As noted in a Forbes report, the Google Pixel 3 XL was recently leaked in full after a sample unit was “accidentally” unboxed online, with a Ukranian tech blogger posting about the device in his Telegram channel.
+As noted in a Forbes report, the Google Pixel 3 XL was recently leaked in full after a sample unit was “accidentally” unboxed online, with a Ukrainian tech blogger posting about the device in his Telegram channel.
 The tech blogger provided a look around the upcoming device, and the results were, let’s just say, a bit underwhelming.

 Google Pixel 3 XL – First Look https://t.co/btzqdRfEtE pic.twitter.com/EQogY16RFJ